arthurgousset/website/content/about.md

 ### Previously

-I developed quantitative approaches to early-stage investing (👨‍💻) and worked on the investment team at [Atrum](https://www.linkedin.com/company/atrumglobal/about/), a private investment office in London (🇬🇧), which specialises in venture and growth equity investments.
+I developed quantitative approaches to early-stage investing (👨‍💻) and worked on the investment team at a private investment office in London (🇬🇧), which specialises in venture and growth equity investments.

 I have a background in computer science and economics, and spent some time studying at ETH Zurich, Birkbeck College, and the University of Bristol.

-If you're interested, here is a partial list of [things that changed the way I see things](/tags/change/).
-I borrowed this idea from [Julius Tarng](https://web.archive.org/web/20210509193852/https://tarng.com/notes.html).